howerj/cdb/readme.md

 A key-value pair is stored as two words containing the key length and the value length in that order, then the key, and finally the value.

-The hashing algorithm used is similar to [djb2][], but with a minor modification that an exclusive-or replaces an addition.
+The hashing algorithm used is similar to [djb2][] (except for the 64-bit version, which uses a 64-bit variant of SDBM hash), but with a minor modification that an exclusive-or replaces an addition.

 The algorithm calculates hashes of the size of a word, the initial hash value is the special number '5381'.
 The hash is calculated as the current hash value multiplied by 33, to which the new byte to be hashes and the result of multiplication under go an exclusive-or operation.
 This repeats until all bytes to be hashed are processed.
 All arithmetic operations are unsigned and performed modulo 2 raised to the power